 A transparent overlay with color-coding for specific portions of each protocol and the entire message frame makes it easy to understand your serial data information.
 Unlike other solutions, with protocol decode information away from the signal, our solution correlates the waveform and the protocol decode directly on the display.
 As the acquisition length is expanded or shortened, the decode overlay will adjust to show you just the right amount of information.

 Symbolic Trigger, Decoding and Measure/Graph ("Symbolic")

-CAN Symbolic options support use of a customer-supplied DBC file for signal selection for triggering and CAN to Value serial data DAC setup.
+CAN Symbolic options support use of a customer-supplied DBC or ARXML file for signal selection for triggering and CAN to Value serial data DAC setup.
 Additionally, the decode annotation is in Symbolic format as well, with complete message and signal structures described.

 Interactive Table Summarizes Results ("D")

 Turn the oscilloscope into a protocol analyzer with a tabular display of decoded information.
 Customize the table to show only the data of interest and touch a message in the table to automatically zoom to it and display it on the screen.
 Export the table for offline analysis.
 Up to four different decoded signals of any type may be simultaneously displayed in the table.

 Measure/Graph Tools for Validation Efficiency ("M")

 Quickly validate cause and effect with automated timing measurements to or from an analog signal or another serial message.
 Make multiple measurements in a single long acquisition to quickly acquire statistics during corner-case testing.
 Serial (digital) data can be extracted to an analog value and graphed to monitor system performance over time, as if it was probed directly.
 Complete validation faster and gain better insight.

 Eye Diagrams ("E")